YidiFirstGit/DataEngineer/README.md

 This project aims to learning how to use MongoDB with Python and build a Web interface with Flask.

-Python packages: pymongo, flask, bokeh, gevent
+Required python packages: pymongo, flask, bokeh, gevent

-**Please make sure you have all those packages installed in your machine before you go any further.**

 You can run the following code to install requirements:

 ```
 pip install -r requirements.txt
 ```

+**Please make sure you have all those packages installed in your machine before you go any further.**

 Testing Data: The house prices estimation training data from Kaggle Competition, available [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).